Medical Director

 Demonstrating knowledge in communications, and counseling patients and family/caregivers dealing with end-of-life issues

-Participating in resolution of interpersonal conflict and issues of clinical and ethical concern
+Participating in the resolution of interpersonal conflict and issues of clinical and ethical concern

 Ensuring that competent physician services are routinely available on a 24-hour basis to meet the general medical needs of the hospice patient to the extent the needs are not met by the attending physician